List of Honkai: Star Rail characters: Dan Heng

-A reserved young man who acts as the train's guard.
+Dan Heng (丹恒 (Dān Héng)) is a reserved young man who acts as the train's guard.
 He often spends more time in the Astral Express data archives than in his bedroom.
-He conceals his true identity as a Vidyadhara from the Xianzhou Luofu, where he was once known as Imbibitor Lunae.
-During the Xianzhou Luofu chapter, his past is revealed when the Astral Express crew is drawn into a conflict involving the Cloud Knights.
-He later reawakens his powers and assumes the form of Imbibitor Lunae, while remaining loyal to the Astral Express.
-During the events of Amphoreus, he becomes the demigod of Earth.
+He conceals his true identity as a Vidyadhara, a dragon-like species, from the inhabitants of the Xianzhou Luofu.
+In a previous incarnation, he was known as Imbibitor Lunae (饮月 (Yǐn Yuè)), the title of the Luofu's high-ranking Vidyadhara leader.
+Though he has since inherited that incarnation's powers, he has never formally held the title himself because it is reserved for another Vidyadhara, Bailu.
+During the Xianzhou Luofu chapter, his past is revealed when the Astral Express crew is drawn into a conflict involving the Xianzhou Alliance's armed forces, known as the Cloud Knights.
+He later reawakens his powers while remaining loyal to the Astral Express.